ustroetz/cost_model/README.md

  System limits: `Slope<40 and TreeVolCT<80 and TreeVolSLT<80 and TreeVolLLT<500 and TreeVolALT<500 and TreeVol<500`

-* Ground-Based Mech Whole Tree = trees are felled and bunched; drive-to-tree machines are assumed for flat ground, whereas swingboom and self-leveling versions are included for steeper terrain.
+* Ground-Based Mechanized Whole Tree = trees are felled and bunched; drive-to-tree machines are assumed for flat ground, whereas swingboom and self-leveling versions are included for steeper terrain.
 Rubber-tired grapple skidders transport bunches to the landing.
 Trees are chipped or processed mechanically with stroke or single-grip processors and loaded onto trucks.
 `GroundBasedMechWT = CostFellBunch+CostManFLBLLT+CostSkidBun+CostProcess+CostChipWT+CostLoad`

  System limits: `Slope<40  and TreeVolCT<80 and TreeVolSLT<80 and TreeVolLLT<250 and TreeVolALT<250 and TreeVol<250`